-The introduction of a means-tested bursary scheme remains a priority for the School over the coming years.
+Following plans and provision made in the previous year a means-tested bursary scheme funded by the school was introduced in September 2022.
 The School is committed to enabling as many individuals as possible who would benefit from the education it provides to be able to access it.
 The introduction of the scheme will be phased and aligned with the resources that the School has available to dedicate to it as the school establishes itself further and grows.

 In addition to the above, Lycée International de Londres Winston Churchill is accredited by the French Ministère de l'Education Nationale which enables it to participate in the national French bursary scheme administered by the Consulate.
-The School currently contributes 1% of its tuition revenues annually as part of this accreditation.
+The School currently contributes 2% of its tuition revenues annually as part of this accreditation.
 This forms part of the funds distributed to families requiring financial support enabling them to receive a French education across the world.